Website icon Xpert.Digital

 Self-organization and personal responsibility

-Communication and collaboration in distributed teams
+Communication and collaboration in a distributed team

-Distinction between work and private life
+Separating work and private life

-Feeling of isolation and alienation
+A feeling of isolation and alienation

 Measurability of performance and progress